EvelioMorales/AWS-Cloud-Security-IAM/README.md

 * IAM User and User Groups
 * AWS Account alias

   In this scenario we are tasked with 1.Boosting computing power and 2.Onboard an intern.
-The intern should have teh right permission settings to contribute while keeping the company's resources secure.
+The intern should have the right permission settings to contribute while keeping the company's resources secure.

 ## 1. Launch EC2 instances (Boost Computing Power)